 Who Do I Contact If I Disagree with a CP14 Notice?

-The upper right corner of your CP14 notice lists an IRS phone number that you can call to begin the CP14 dispute process with an IRS representative.
+Call the IRS phone number in the upper right corner of your CP14 notice to begin the CP14 dispute process.

 Will I Receive Other Notices From the IRS Before They File a Tax Lien or Issue a Levy?

-If you ignore your CP14 notice, you risk a federal tax lien or IRS levy, including wage garnishment, at any moment.
+Furthermore, if you ignore your CP14 notice, you risk a federal tax lien or IRS levy.
+This also includes wage garnishment and bank account levies.

 How Can Wiztax Help?